November 3, 2022

 Bed Spacing, Row Spacing, and In-Row Spacing

 1. Bed Spacing: Refers to the distance between beds, measured from center to center.
-In a tractor system, this is also measured as the distance from the center of one tire to the center of the other tire.
+In a tractor system, this is measured as the distance between the centers of the two tires.

 2. Row Spacing: Represents the distance between rows on the bed.
 When there is only one row, it is termed as a single row.